MisterCoffey/MisterCoffey.github.io/_posts/2017-07-28-BaseballCorrelations.md

 ![Ripken](../images/Correlations/Ripken.jpeg)

-***(Most know Cal Ripken, Jr. for his record 2,632 consecutive games played.
+*(Most know Cal Ripken, Jr. for his record 2,632 consecutive games played.
 He also holds the American League record for most career sacrifice flies (127).
 The great Hank Aaron holds the National League record (113) while [Eddie Murray](http://www.baseball-almanac.com/recbooks/sacrifice_flies_records.shtml) holds the MLB record (128).
-Picture: Wikipedia)***
+Picture: Wikipedia)*

-A sacrifice hit is similar except that the batter typically bunts, and advances a base runner.
+A sacrifice hit is similar except that the batter typically bunts and advances a base runner.
 The runner does not need to score.

 Aside from minor scorekeeping differences, there is a big difference between these two sacrifices: Sacrifice Flies are strongly correlated with home runs, while sacrifice hits are not.
 In fact, bunts have a very weak negative correlation with home runs. (r = - 0.14).